-Select the Link tab, then enter the following link in the Enter a URL text box:
+Select the Link tab, then enter the link to the desired API collection in the Enter a URL text box.

 Click Continue.
-A window displaying the Zoom API file information will appear.
+A window displaying the API file information will appear.

-Postman will now display the Zoom API in your workspace’s Collection and API tabs.
+Postman will now display the API collection in your workspace’s Collection and API tabs.

 Zoom API authentication